Using products that are environmentally friendly is the goal of all those who want a cleaner, safer home.

-The most powerful benefit is that the paint will eventually pay for itself thanks to the hydrogen that is being generated.
+The most powerful benefit is that the paint will eventually pay for itself, thanks to the hydrogen that is being generated.

 Over time, the solar paint will create a considerable amount of hydrogen that can be safely used without any unwanted pollutants or discharge.

-Unlike solar panels which can be unsightly and difficult to place properly, solar paint simply goes on your home just like ordinary paint.
+Unlike solar panels, which can be unsightly and difficult to place properly, solar paint simply goes on your home just like ordinary paint.

 It is a non-intrusive way to generate power without calling attention to your home.

-And the good thing is you can even apply them to skylights, skydomes, conservatory roofs, along with other roofing options.
+And the good thing is you can even apply them to skylights, skydomes, and conservatory roofs, along with other roofing options.

 2- Emergency Use